Student Grievance Resolution

 Types of Grievances

-- Academic Decisions – grievances about decisions which involve the exercise of academic judgment
+- Academic Decisions – grievances about decisions which involve the exercise of academic judgement

 - Administrative Decisions, Services or Facilities – grievances about decisions on administrative matters, the quality of administrative service or the provision of facilities